 |Students Who May Be Victims of Sexual Misconduct:

-If you or someone you know may be a victim of sexual assault, sexual harassment, or any other behaviors prohibited under this policy, you are strongly encouraged to seek immediate assistance.
-Assistance can be obtained 24 hours a day, 7 days a week, from:
+If you or someone you know may be a victim of sexual assault, sexual harassment, stalking, or any other behaviors prohibited under this policy, you are strongly encouraged to seek assistance and support.
+Assistance is available 24 hours a day, 7 days a week, from:

-The University of Iowa strives to create a respectful, safe, and non-threatening environment for its students, faculty and staff.
-This sexual misconduct policy sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual misconduct incidents (including sexual assault, sexual harassment, and other unwelcome sexual behavior).
+The University of Iowa strives to create a respectful, safe, and nonthreatening environment for its students, faculty, staff, and lawful visitors.
+This sexual misconduct policy sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual misconduct incidents (including sexual assault, sexual harassment, stalking, and other unwelcome sexual behavior).

 A student who is under the influence of alcohol or drugs at the time of a sexual misconduct incident should not be reluctant to seek assistance for that reason.
 The Dean of Students will not pursue disciplinary violations against a student (or against a witness) for his or her improper use of alcohol or drugs (e.g., underage drinking) if the student is making a good faith report of sexual misconduct.
 In addition, the law enforcement authorities in Johnson County have a policy of not pursuing charges for improper use of alcohol against a victim of sexual assault.